everx-labs/DeBot-IS-consortium/SecurityCardManagement/README.md

 `getBlockHashs` - get H2 and H3 hashes from security card.
 The browser should call several functions from the sacurity card library to get H2 and H3.
 The workflow:
-1. call getRootKeyStatus, if the returned keyStatus is not equal to the "generated", you must call the generateSeed function;
-2. get H2 using the getHashOfEncryptedPassword function;
+1. get H2 using the getHashOfEncryptedPassword function;
-3. get H3 using getHashOfCommonSecret function.
+2. get H3 using getHashOfCommonSecret function.

 arguments: